bonepyramid/internetstudio/README.md

-# w1a1
+# internetstudio
-Week 1 Assignment 1
+Assignments for Internet Studio